rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Mobile Security
 * Understands the main areas of Mobile Security

+## App Store
+* Familiar with relevant App store requirements and processes
+* Experience delivering at least one major iOS/Android application that is still available on the App/Play Store

 ## Java/Swift
 * Comfortable writing new Java/Swift code with no direction.
 * Understands and refactors existing Java/Swift code with little direction.